-English home language students may experience a temporary lag in

-English reading and writing skills, but within a year after instruction in English language arts begins, the lag disappears.
+- English home language students may experience a temporary lag in English reading and writing skills, but within a year or two after instruction in English language arts begins, the lag disappears. - For Hmong heritage learners who speak English at home but whose parents are English language learners themselves, this lag may take longer to disappear.